michyking/global_store_sales_report/README.md

 3. RETURNS with 1079 rows and 3 columns

 ## Data Transformation/Cleaning
-Data was efficiently cleaned and transformed with the Power Query Editor of Power BI and excel.
+Data was efficiently cleaned and transformed with the Power Query Editor of Power BI and Excel.
 - Extrated Unique Order ID from the oder table in Excel, =UNIQUE(Orders!B2:B51291)
-- Also extrated Unique Customer names from the oder table in Excel, =UNIQUE(Orders!G2:G51291)
+- Also extracted Unique Customer names from the oder table in Excel, =UNIQUE(Orders!G2:G51291)
-- Making first row as headers in the PEOPle and RETURN tables.
+- Making the first row as headers in the PEOPLE and RETURN tables.
 - From the order data, we noticed that more than 80% of the postal code values were missing, so we discarded that column. - Corrected the data types for the date columns and changed them to date format.
 - Applied the currency format to the columns that represented monetary values, such as shipping cost, profit, discount, and sales.